NecroWolf28/lab1-skeleton/Question.md

 one or more service counters.

 At the beginning, all service counters are available.
-A counter becomes not unavaialble when it is serving a customer, and becomes available again after service.
+A counter becomes unavaialble when it is serving a customer, and becomes available again after servicing a customer.

-Customer arrives at the shop go to the first available counters for service.
-If none of the counters is available, the customer departs (Due to COVID-19, there is no waiting).
-After being served for a given amount of time (called service time), the customer departs.
+A customer, upon arrival at the shop, looks for the first available counters for service.
+If no counter is available, the customer departs (due to COVID-19, no waiting is allowed).
+Otherwise, the customer is served, and after being served for a given amount of time (called service time), the customer departs.

-Two classes, `ShopSimulation` (subclass of Simulation) and `ShopEvent` (subclass of Event) are provided.
+Two classes, `ShopSimulation` (a subclass of Simulation) and `ShopEvent` (a subclass of Event) are provided.
 The two classes implement the simulation above.

 ## The `Event` class